I build Marketing teams and develop business processes to support fast-growth B2B Technology companies.

-The skills and tactics that worked 5 years ago are obsolete; the ones that worked 2 years ago are now “me-too.”
+The skills and tactics that worked 5 years ago are obsolete; the ones that worked 2 years ago are now just standard practice for everyone.
 The challenge is catching the next wave – but without being distracted by every shiny object (or digital platform) that comes along.
 That means keeping a strong network of marketing enthusiasts, reading a lot of books and being open to every new idea that comes along.

 Technology is interesting

 So being a hands-on engineer wasn’t my thing.
 But four years at engineering school, product roles for semiconductor and software products, and experience at companies like Panasonic and Opengear has cemented my interest in all things tech.
 Whether it’s tracking the evolution of SD-WAN, understanding the importance of a Martech stack, or reading up on the latest iPad release, I’m fascinated by the tech world.
 And that’s what makes the marketing of B2B tech products such an interesting place to be.
 I’ve worked in IT networking, electronics, chemicals, even a stint with a sales performance company.
 I enjoy a new challenge.

 Traveling extensively throughout Asia and Europe has given me a broad perspective on life.
 I’m born and bred in the UK, with 20+ years working in the US for global companies.
 I get it.
 An image that kills it in Tokyo won’t make sense in Toledo; a message that works in English, might miss the mark when translated to German.
 And let’s not even talk about British vs American English – although I’m fluent in both:) Show me a company that doesn’t think globally, and I’ll show you a ton of ways to grow.

 Growth is where the fun happens